AlgorithmicBotany/vlab/README.md

 ## Developer Getting Started Guide

-Note: our current version has been developed using QT 5.12.3, but will also compile with QT 5.15.2
+Note: our current version has been developed using QT 5.15.16.

 ### OSX